zahra-salsabilla/urmood-2/README.md

 6. Test the connection by clicking on the endpoint link

 # Documentation
-Read the detail of API documentation on: https://documenter.getpostman.com/view/26401567/2s93mBwJSP
+Read the details of API documentation on: https://documenter.getpostman.com/view/26401567/2s93mBwJSP